-- Demonstrates pursuit and application of knowledge, respect for diversity, application of principles of critical thinking and scientific reasoning, and informed moral and ethical decision-making.
+- Demonstrates pursuit and application of knowledge, respect for diversity, application of principles of critical reasoning, and informed moral and ethical decision-making.

 - Applies strategies to manage issues of professional nursing practice in a diverse and global health care environment.

-- Engages in caring nurse-client relationships using therapeutic nursing interventions, effective communication, and critical thinking to effect optimal client and population outcomes.
+- Engages in caring nurse-client/patient relationships using effective therapeutic nursing interventions, evidenced-base practice, communication and critical reasoning to optimize client/patient and population outcomes.

-- Functions in professional nursing roles as a member of interdisciplinary teams.
+- Functions in professional nursing roles as a member of inter- and intra- professional teams.